Memoirs Illustrating the History of Jacobinism: Outline of the work

-Barruels third volume addresses the antisocial conspiracy that was the objective of the Freemasons and the Order of the Illuminati.
-The philosophes and their attacks against the church and the throne paved the way for the conspiracy that was led by these secret societies.
-These groups were believed to have constituted a single sect that numbered over 300,000 members who were "all zealous for the Revolution, and all ready to rise at the first signal and to impart the shock to all others classes of the people".
+Barruels third volume addresses the antisocial conspiracy of the Freemasons and the Order of the Illuminati, which built on the philosophes' attacks on church and throne.
+He believed these secret societies constituted a single sect of over 300,000 members who were "all zealous for the Revolution, and all ready to rise at the first signal and to impart the shock to all others classes of the people".
 Barruel surveyed the history of Masonry and maintained that its higher mysteries had always been of an atheist and republican cast.
-He believed the Freemasons kept their words and aims secret for many years but on August 12, 1792, two days after the fall of the French monarchy, they ran through the streets openly announcing their secrets.
-The secret words were "Liberty, Equality, and Fraternity" and the secret aim was the overthrow of the French monarchy and the establishment of the republic.
-Barruel claimed he heard them speak these words in France but that in other countries the Masons still kept their secrets.
-A division of the group into numerous lodges ensured that if the secrets of one lodge were discovered, the rest would remain hidden.
-He believed that it was his job to warn all governments and people of the goals of the Freemasons.
-Barruel described in detail how this system worked in the case of the Illuminati.
-Even after Johann Adam Weishaupt, the leader of the sect, was discovered and tried in court, the proceedings could not uncover the universal influence of the Illuminati and no steps were taken against the group.
-The majority of the secret societies could always survive and carry on their activities because of the organization of the group.
-The Illuminati, as a whole, functioned to radicalize the movement against the throne and altar and influenced more members of the population to subscribe to their hidden principles.
-They refined the secret structure that had been provided by the Masons basic framework.
+He believed the Freemasons kept their aims secret for many years, but on August 12, 1792, two days after the fall of the French monarchy, they ran through the streets shouting "Liberty, Equality, and Fraternity", agitating for the establishment of the republic.

+In other countries, however the Masons still plotted in secret.
+A division of the group into numerous lodges ensured that if one lodge were exposed, the rest would remain hidden.
+The Illuminati refined the Masons' secret structure.
+Even after the Illuminati leader Johann Adam Weishaupt was discovered and tried in court, the proceedings could not uncover the universal influence of the sect and no steps were taken against them.
+The secret socieities functioned to radicalize social and political movements against the throne and altar, and enrolled members of the population to subscribe to their hidden principles.

-For Barruel, the final designs of the coalition of the philosophes, the Freemasons and the Illuminati were achieved by the Jacobins.
-These clubs were formed by "the adepts of impiety, the adepts of rebellion, and the adepts of anarchy" working together to implement their radical agenda.
-Their guiding philosophy and actions were the culmination of the conspiracy, as they directly wanted to end the monarchy and the church.
-Barruel believed that the only difference between the Jacobins and their precursors was that the Jacobins actually brought down the church and the throne and were able to institute their basic beliefs and goals, while their precursors only desired to do these things without much success.
+For Barruel, the final designs of the coalition of the philosophes, the Freemasons and the Illuminati were achieved by the Jacobin clubs.
+They were formed by "the adepts of impiety, the adepts of rebellion, and the adepts of anarchy" working together to achieve their radical aims.
+Barruel believed that the Jacobins were the direct successors and executors of the older secret societies.